awsdocs/aws-single-sign-on-user-guide/doc_source/howtosignin.md

 1. In your browser window, paste in the sign\-in URL that you were provided\.
 Then press **Enter**\.
 We recommend that you bookmark this link to the portal now so that you can quickly access it later\.

 1. Sign in using your standard company user name and password\.
+If you are prompted for a **Verification code**, check your email and then copy and paste the code into the sign\-in page\.
+**Note**
+Verification codes are typically sent through email, but the delivery method can vary\.
+Check with your administrator for details\.

 1. Once signed in, you can access any AWS account and application that appears in the portal\.
 Simply choose an icon\.